Monday, December 22, 2025

 I’m definitely grounded in my values.
 But I’ve had too much interference and harm in attempt to destroy or derail me from my values.

+I have a home I worked hard to own, yet sadly without another person living in it with me.
 I have no family of my own, because men I dated or met were self-centred, narcissistic, emotionally abusive or purely egocentric.
+I never thought it would be so hard or that such behaviour would be so common.

 I have friendships, but my friends have their own partners and children.
 That’s the priority in this stage of life.
 That was my priority too.
 But I’m left with nothing.
+It’s too much pain.

-My spirituality and faith is stronger than ever.
+Despite this, my faith is stronger than ever.
 My faith is separate to the hypocrisy and social justice crisis I’ve been calling out.
 That is a strong example of my INFJ values.
 See http://mystory-myvoice.blogspot.com/2025/11/my-personal-story-part-9-faith.html

 I’ll go through the other two pages in this brief report in a later post.

-But I have trauma from the gravity of abuse directed at me.
 I fought a battle that I did not sign up for.
 I did not enlist in the military, I did not get deployed to a war zone.
 It should also not have felt eerily like a Cold War.

 How can there be healing when the abuse hasn’t stopped?